Blueberry rust

 Biosecurity Tasmania initiated a technical review of the containment approach for blueberry rust (BBR) in Tasmania.
 The review considered the current situation, the containment plan, the biology of the rust, the situation on the mainland, the regulatory impacts on the businesses of infected premises, and market access developments.
 The review looked at the current BBR containment plan and its appropriateness given the changes in blueberry rust spread in Tasmania.

-The rapid increase in positive detections across the 2021/2022 season are indicative containment is no longer effective.
+The rapid increase in positive detections across the 2021/2022 season were indicative containment was no longer effective.
 Previously regulated markets in Western Australia and Victoria are now de-regulated enabling blueberries to be exported to those States from Tasmania without restrictions.
 South Australia has advised it will no longer accept untreated blueberries from Tasmania under the previous Pest Free Places of Production arrangements that were underpinned by the containment approach.
-Thus, there are no trade advantages remaining for the containment plan, and the regulatory burden exceeds the benefits available.
+Thus, there were no trade advantages remaining for the containment plan, and the regulatory burden exceeded the benefits available.

 Provision of advice for accessing South Australian Market